 The Kentucky personal injury statute of limitations is one year from the date an injury occurs, per Kentucky Revised Statutes section 413.140(1)(a).
 This means that an injury victim has a one-year timeframe with which to file a lawsuit against the alleged negligent party in their case.

 It is important to point out that Kentucky’s one-year timeframe for a personal injury claim is shorter than most other states around the country, which typically have a two, three, or even four-year time limit in place.
-That is why it is crucial for injury victims to work with a skilled attorney as soon as possible to ensure they do not miss any deadline for their claim.
+That is why it is crucial for injury victims to work with a skilled accident attorney in Lexington as soon as possible to ensure they do not miss any deadline for their claim.

 Kentucky does have various circumstances in which the one-year personal injury statute of limitations “clock” will be paused.